-However, this popular holiday destination has gained popularity over recent years as a possible destination for South Africans to retire, while other South Africans with businesses explore this island as an alternative place of residence.
+However, Mauritius has gained popularity over recent years as a possible destination for South Africans to enjoy retirement, while other South Africans with businesses explore this island as an alternative place of residence.
 In fact, the most alluring part to this location shift is not the sandy beaches, but the simplicity of the move.
 This article explains the legal requirements to make the move, together with the practical steps that would need to be taken.
-Retiring in Mauritius Explained.
+Retirement in Mauritius Explained.

 The basic requirements are as follows:

 - The main applicant must be 50 years of age or older.

 - An investment in excess of 18,000 U.S. dollars per year, from outside Mauritius, should be made into his or her local bank account.

 - The retirement permit is issued for 10 years and can be renewed.
 It is possible to take your spouse and minor children with you on this permit.
 Dependent children are defined as children under 24 years of age.